-Update, July 17, 2020: Thoughto make way for the Pixel 4A, you can still get them from third-party retailers -- often at a cheaper price than when they first launched last year.
+Update, July 17, 2020: Though Google has discontinued selling them to make way for the Pixel 4A, you can still get them from third-party retailers -- often at a cheaper price than when they first launched last year.
 Our original review follows.

 In general, the Pixel 3A XL doesn't have as much of the high-end hardware the original Pixel 3s have, but Google still whipped up a great phone.
-Compared with the "budget" options of its competitors like the iPhone XR ($499 at Amazon) and the , the Pixel 3A XL doesn't have features like water resistance or wireless charging.
+Compared with the "budget" options of its competitors like the iPhone XR and the Galaxy S10E, the Pixel 3A XL doesn't have features like water resistance or wireless charging.
 But if you want a big screen and the latest software from Google and you want to take fantastic photos -- all at a few hundreds of dollars less than the other phones -- the Pixel 3A XL is the phone to get.

 Read on for our main takeaways.